MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 :::code language="yaml" source="~/azureml-examples-main/sdk/python/endpoints/online/mlflow/sklearn-diabetes/model/conda.yaml":::

 > [!IMPORTANT]
-> MLflow automatically detects packages when it logs a model, and pins the package versions in the model's conda dependencies.
+> MLflow automatically detects packages when it logs a model, and it pins the package versions in the model's conda dependencies.
 This automatic package detection might not reflect your intentions or requirements.
 You can alternatively [log models with a custom signature, environment or samples](how-to-log-mlflow-models.md#logging-models-with-a-custom-signature-environment-or-samples).

 ### Models with signatures